yumedzi/chocolatey-recipe/README.md

-chocolatey-recipe
+# Chocolatey recipes
 =================

-A [Boxstarter](http://boxstarter.org/)/[Chocolatey](https://chocolatey.org/) script for installing and updating all my development tools on a new windows box.

-Walk through is located at [Chocolatey and Boxstarter post.](http://www.jamessturtevant.com/posts/Chocolatey-And-Boxstarter/)
+Set of scripts / recipes for a new computer setup using:

+* [Chocolatey](https://chocolatey.org/) - works with remote OK
+* [Boxstarter](http://boxstarter.org/) - option that doesn't work well with remote

+## Setups:

+### Choco install

+1. Install Chocolatey
+2. Run choco_install_all.bat in cmd.

+### Boxstarter

 Use:
-  1. Download and run RunBoxstarterInstall.bat (only works with IE)
+  1. Download and run RunBoxstarterInstall.bat.
   2. This will launch a download for an executable.
   2. Run the executable it will download, install, and configure all programs in chocolatey-recipe.txt